HipsterBrown/surgewp-skeleton-windows/README.md

 ### Vagrant Configuration

-The folder `vvv-init/` contains scripts to configure the virtual hosts config, nginx config, and database config settings for you.
-Refer to the `README.md` inside the folder to run them for your specific site.
+The folder `vvv-init/` contains scripts to configure the virtual hosts config, nginx config, and database config settings of your vagrant instance.
+Refer to the `README.md` inside this folder to run them for your specific site.

 ### WordPress Installation and Configuration